-These are the posters students will be carrying at the March for Our Lives
+These are the posters students carried at the March for Our Lives

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 (CNN)Two years ago, a bullet robbed De'Janae Gilliam of her ability to walk.
-But when students around the nation take to the streets for the March For Our Lives, Gilliam is making sure she's there with them.
+But when students around the nation took to the streets for the March For Our Lives, Gilliam made sure she was there with them.

-With the help of her former art teacher Kate DeCiccio, Gilliam has transformed her traumatic experience into a poster, one in a series that will be distributed to students for the weekend event.
+With the help of her former art teacher Kate DeCiccio, Gilliam transformed her traumatic experience into a poster, one in a series that was distributed to students for the weekend event.

 "Help me save lives," it says.
 "Gun violence almost took mine."